New to Machine Learning? Check out learn.spell.run

 For a full list of available machine types, see our docs.

-Yes we support Spot Instances in AWS.
-However, you need to increase your quota and have the role created for Spot Instances.
+Yes, we support Spot Instances in AWS and Preemptible Instances in GCP.
+In AWS, you need to increase your quota and have the role created for Spot Instances.
 They require different quotas and roles from the dedicated GPU machines of the same machine type.

 Connect with our team to learn how Spell can accelerate your business.Request Demo